 Why this programme?

-After successful completion of the coursework you will have the opportunity to complete a Master’s thesis under the supervision of one of the faculty or research staff in the theoretical physics group.
+In your second year you will have the opportunity to complete a Master's thesis under the supervision of one of the faculty or research staff in the theoretical physics group.
 Topics can range from all areas of string theory, quantum field theory or mathematical physics.
-Typically, the last term of the second year is devoted almost entirely to the thesis project.
+Typically, the last semester of the second year is devoted almost entirely to the thesis project.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

 In general, you will spend 8-10 hours per week in class.
-Most classes have fewer than 20 students and some have much less than that.
+Most classes have fewer than 20 students and some have fewer than ten.
 Typically, work outside of the lecture hall takes 25-30 hours/week in study and home problem solving.
 Aside from classes, you will also have the opportunity to work on shorter projects for course credit.

-With a Master’s degree in physics, you will be qualified for PhD studies in physics.
-Many physics Master’s students continue as PhD students, at Uppsala University or elsewhere.
-You will also have the opportunity to work with research and development (R&D) at various companies and public authorities.
+With a Master's degree in physics, you will be qualified for PhD studies in physics and nany of our students continue as PhD students, at Uppsala University or elsewhere.
+You will also have the opportunity to work with research and development at various companies and public authorities.

 With a Bachelor's degree that is not in physics (e.g. engineering, mathematics), you may or may not qualify for our Master programme.
 You must have passed physics courses worth at least 75 credits (out of 180 credits), i.e. 1.25 years of full-time physics courses (out of three years).
 Before applying, verify that you meet this requirement.